 HOW TO DRILL

 As practice time is limited, you will want to make the best use of this time in the most efficient manner possible.
-Below are the steps that I recommend for your practice.
+Below are the steps recommended for your practice.
 There are indications that how you practice things influences the mechanisms and brain regions in/by which the learned material is stored in your brain.
 Combined with the fact that neurons fatigue within a matter of minutes, this means that a class that is conducive for learning should integrate and intermingle various training methodologies to optimize learning.

 Technique Instruction